rydrman/pipedev.org/content/posts/2019-06-27-python-at-scale.md

 [How Google Works](https://www.amazon.ca/How-Google-Works-Eric-Schmidt/dp/1455582344) is a recommended read if you are interested in learning about how one of the largest software companies in the world works

 [Powerful](https://www.amazon.ca/Powerful-Building-Culture-Freedom-Responsibility/dp/1939714095) is another recommended read on the culture and process of Netflix, and how they manage their teams and scale

-[The Pipeline Conference](https://thepipelineconference.com) is having it's inaugural event alongside Siggraph this year if you want to attend